 Why Produce Green Cosmetics?

-- Improved Product Quality: Many petrochemical products, like mineral oil, present a low level of toxicity to users.
+High-quality cosmetics provide effective results without putting the consumer at risk.
+However, many petrochemical products, like mineral oil, present a low level of toxicity to users.
 When aerosolized and inhaled, such products have been shown to be allergens and, as some studies suggest, may cause cancer.

-- Corporate Responsibility: Green cosmetics also present a unique opportunity for cosmetics manufacturers to focus on corporate responsibility.
+Green cosmetics also present a unique opportunity for cosmetics manufacturers to focus on corporate responsibility.
 In addition to the positive impacts green marketing can have on a company’s image, taking the extra steps of sustainable sourcing or packaging can also make a significant impact.

 The growing interest in sustainable cosmetics has had a significant effect on the cosmetics market.
-With an increasing number of consumers and retailers demanding cosmetics with natural or sustainable ingredients, the sustainable and natural cosmetics market has experienced a 15 percent annual growth rate.
+With an increasing number of consumers and retailers demanding cosmetics with natural or sustainable ingredients, the green cosmetics market has experienced a 15 percent annual growth rate.